Exceptional Slopes on Manifolds of Small Complexity: Background Terminology and Useful Results

 \subsection{Exceptional surgery instructions on 5CL}

-By ordering the components of 5CL cyclically, surgery instructions on 5CL can be naturally identified with $(\mathbb{Q}\cup\{\varnothing, \infty\})^5$.
-Given such an instruction $\alpha$, the symmetry group of $M_5(\alpha)$ has a natural action on the boundary components of $M_5(\alpha)$.
+We now return to 5CL and present the concise description of exceptional surgery instructions given in \cite{MPR}.
+Given a surgery instruction $\alpha$ on 5CL, the symmetry group of $M_5(\alpha)$ induces a natural action on the boundary components of $M_5(\alpha)$.
 This action induces an action on the filling instructions on $M_5(\alpha)$.
-Among the most significant actions arising we mention those coming from the symmetry group of $M_5$, see (\ref{first:eqn})-(\ref{3rd:eqn}) below, a symmetry of $M_4$ which may be deduced from the Fenn-Rourke blow-down move on 5CL, see (\ref{blow:eqn}), and from the amphichirality of the figure-8 knot $M_5(-1,-2,-2,-2,\varnothing)$, see (\ref{figure8:eqn}); see \cite{Big} for full details.
+Among the most significant actions arising we mention those coming from the symmetry group of $M_5$, see (\ref{first:eqn})-(\ref{3rd:eqn}) below, a symmetry of $M_4$ which may be deduced from the Fenn-Rourke blow-down move on 5CL, see (\ref{blow:eqn}), and from the amphichirality of the Figure-8 knot $M_5(-1,-2,-2,-2,\varnothing)$, see (\ref{figure8:eqn}) (see \cite{MPR} for full details).